 - about 6 teaspoons demerara or granulated sugar , for the caramelized topping

-- In a saucepan, heat cream, vanilla pod and seeds on medium heat just to a boil.
+In a saucepan, heat cream, vanilla pod and seeds on medium heat until steamy.
+Do not boil.
 Meanwhile, whisk together eggs and sugar in a medium heatproof bowl until well blended, but not airy.
 Remove vanilla bean from the hot cream mixture, then pour the mixture slowly and gradually into the egg mixture while simultaneously whisking the egg mixture constantly to prevent curdling.
+Return mixture to the saucepan and use a spatula to continuously stir the mixture over a low flame until the sugar is dissolved and the mixture has very slightly thickened.
+Do not boil.
 Strain the mixture, then pour evenly among the dishes.

 - To serve, sprinkle 1-2 teaspoons of sugar on each dish.
 Shake the ramekins gently from side to side until evenly coated.
 Using a torch, start caramelizing the top until nicely browned and bubbly.
 Preferably, let sit for a few minutes in the refrigerator, uncovered, to let the top harden and the custard get cold again; otherwise serve immediately.